Shape Ship

 No PM micromanaging tasks

-Get One Piece Done: Vertical slice first
+Get One Piece Done: Deliver a vertical slice early

-Hill Chart Updates: Track progress
+Hill Chart Updates: Track scopes from uphill → downhill

-Output: Working Product
+Output Artifact: Working Product

-Complete increment that delivers on the pitch
+A working product increment that delivers the shaped pitch

 4. Cool-down (Reset & Reflection)